The Truth Beneath: Plot

 Kim Yeon-hong (Son Ye-jin) appears to have a perfect life.
 She is beautiful, is married to a charismatic young politician (Kim Joo-hyuk), and her adolescent daughter who used to be a troublesome child is now doing better at school.
 Her husband, Kim Jong-chan, decides to run for office against the powerful incumbent, No Jae-soon (Kim Eui-sung).
 A few days before the elections, Yeon-hong and Jong-chan's daughter, Kim Min-jin (Shin Ji-hoon), goes missing.
 At first, they assume she has run off to seek their attention as she had done before.
 However, Yeon-hong soon finds out that the friend Min-jin she said she was going to meet does not exist.
 Then Yeon-hong learns from the school her daughter attends that she had an eccentric friend named Choi Mi-ok (Kim So-hee) and they were both bullied by their classmates.

 While questioning Mi-ok, Yeon-hong notices the girl is wearing an expensive watch that looks like her daughter's despite coming from a poor family.
 Yeon-hong becomes suspicious and tells this to Jong-chan.
 However, her husband is more preoccupied with his campaign.
 Yeon-hong then hacks into her daughter's email account and finds leaked examination papers sent by a young female teacher at her school.
 Yeon-hong knows the teacher since she once invited Jong-chan to the school as a guest speaker.
 The teacher eventually admits she leaked the papers but only to help Min-jin and Mi-ok improve their grades so that they can become popular to avoid getting bullied.

-As the police detectives fail to find any leaks, a desperate Yeon-hong goes to a shaman to find her daughter.
+As the police detectives fail to find any leads, a desperate Yeon-hong goes to a shaman to find her daughter.
 However, it is all too late when the police finds Min-jin's dead body in the woods.
 A traumatized Yeon-hong blames her husband for their daughter's murder to get the city's sympathy vote since he refuses to tell the detectives where he and his driver were during the night Min-jin went missing.
 Despite his daughter's murder, Jong-chan is convinced by his party's president to continue his campaign.